aniketpathak028/zettelkasten/content/3-Resources/tech/vim/vim keybindings.md

 19. ctrl + r -> redo changes
 20. ctrl + B + left bracket + ctrl U -> move up in terminal
 21. ctrl + B + left bracket + ctrl D -> move down in terminal
+22. shift + G -> bottom of the file!
+23. d + shift + G -> delete until the end of the file!

 tips:
 1. when you use the --h or help commands on cli or any command that prints a lot of ouput on the screen, pipe it with the less command to use the ouput in the reader and navigate using hjkl